+L , f or the

-(Name of accountable official) (Title) for the
+(Name of accountable official) (Title)

-( Sponsor Name ) , do hereby certify that the (Sponsor Name ) has acquired the real property interest required by the Department of the Army, and otherwise is vested with sufficient title and interest in lands to support construction for (Project Name, Specifically identified project features, etc.) .
-Further, I hereby authorize the Department of the Army, its agents, employees and contractors, to enter upon
+(Sponsor Name) , do here property interest required by sufficient title and interest in I Specifically identified project of the Army, its agents, employed by certify that the Departmer ands to suppo features, etc.). the (Sponsor Nam nt of the Army, and rt construction for ( Further, I hereby otherwise is vested with Project Name, authorize the Department

-to construct (Project Name, Specif the plans and specifications held ir state ) ically identified project feature the U.S. Army Corps of E ures, etc.) as set forth in Engineers' (district, city,
+to construct (Project Name, S the plans and specifications h state) Specifically idenced in the U.S. ntified project featu S. Army Corps of Er res, etc.) as set forth in ngineers' (district, city,

-WITNESS my signature as (Title) for the
+WITNESS my signatu re as (Title) for the

-(Sponsor Name) this day of , 20 ·
+(Sponsor Name) this d ay of , 20 ·

-BY: (Name) (Title)
+BY: (Name)

-ATTORNEY'S CERTIFICATE OF AUTH ORITY

-I,, ,, ,, ,, ,, ,, ,, ,, ,, ,, ,, ,, ,, ,, ,, ,, , ,, , ,, , , , , , , , , , , , , , , , , , , , (Title of legal officer) me of accountable official) Entry; that said Authorization and that the Authorization frein stated. for the has on for Entry is executed by for Entry is in sufficient
+(Title)

+ATTORN IEY'S CERTIF CICATE OF AUTHO DRITY

+l, f or the

+I,, (Name)

+(Sponsor Name), certify that (Name of accoun table official) nas

+authority to grant Authorization the proper duly authorized of form to grant the authorization on for Entry; the at said Authorizatio the Authorization fo on for Entry is executed by or Entry is in sufficient

-WITNESS my signature as (Title) for the
+WITNESS my signatu re as f or the

-(Sponsor Name), this day of , 20
+(Sponsor Name), this day of 20

-BY:(Name)
+BY: (Name)

+(Title)

-(Title) Fxhihit Δ
+(Title) Exhibit A

+A Jiulik⊒